testingisdocumenting/znai/znai-docs/znai/plugins/javascript-plugin.md

     current: "light" | "dark",
     subscribe(listener) {
-        // listener is called with the new theme name whenever the theme changes
+        // listener is called with the new theme name whenever the theme changes }
-        // returns an unsubscribe function
-        // good place to unsubscribe from theme change notifications }
 }
 ```